Estimation of Inverse Weibull Distribution Under Type-I Hybrid Censoring: Introduction

 where $\alpha>0$ and $ \theta >0 $ are the shape and scale parameters respectively.
 As in the Weibull distribution, the shape parameter $\alpha$ governs the shape of the PDF, the hazard function and the general properties of the IW distribution.
 When $\alpha = 1$ and $\alpha = 2 $, the IW distribution reduce to the inverse exponential and inverse Rayleigh distributions respectively. \

-The IW distribution is more appropriate model than the Weibull distribution because the Weibull distribution does not provide a satisfactory parametric fit if the data indicate a non-monotone and unimodal hazard rate functions.
-The hazard rate function of IW distribution can be decreasing or increasing depending on the value of the shape parameter.
-The IW distribution is useful to model several data such as the time to breakdown of an insulating fluid subjected to the action of a constant tension and degradation of mechanical components such as pistons and crankshafts of diesel engines.
 Extensive work has been done on the IW distribution.
 Kundu and Howlader (2010) considered the Bayesian inference and prediction problems of the IW distribution based on Type-II censored data.
 Singh et al. (2013) proposed a Bayesian procedure for the estimation of the parameters of IW distribution under Type-II hybrid censoring scheme.
 Ateya (2015) considered point and interval estimation of the unknown parameters of a IW distribution based on Balakrishnan’s unified hybrid censoring scheme.
 We consider the inference for IW distribution under type-I hybrid censoring scheme. \

 The rest of the paper is organized as follows.
 In Section 2, we discuss the maximum likelihood estimation of the scale and shape parameters of the IW distribution.
 The asymptotic confidence bounds are provided in section 3.
 Bayesian analyses are presented in Section 4.
 In Section 5, we conduct a simulation study to compare the performance of proposed methods and then analyzed a real data set for illustrative purpose in Section 6.
 Finally we conclude the paper in section 7.